astropy/astropy/docs/development/pd/contributing_docstring.rst

 `PEP-257 <https://www.python.org/dev/peps/pep-0257/>`_.

 As PEP-257 is quite broad, other more specific standards also exist.
-In the case of pandas, the NumPy docstring convention is followed.
+In the case of astropy, the NumPy docstring convention is followed.
 These conventions are explained in this document:

 * `numpydoc docstring guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_